getseabird/seabird/README.md

 sudo apt install libadwaita-1 libgtksourceview-5
 ```

 Note: Releases older than Debian Trixie or Ubuntu Mantic are not supported.
-We
-plan to release a Flatpak in the future that will work on all distributions.
+Please use the Flatpak instead.

 ## Reporting Issues